romaoruam/ReactPreEntrega2-Romano/README.md

-First Pre-Delivery by Mauro Romano, student of Coderhouse commission 63410
+Second Pre-Delivery by Mauro Romano, student of Coderhouse commission 63410